FabioMai/stitches-for-tailblocks/README.md

 ## Contributing to the repo

-I'll try to keep the templates up-to-date, feel free to issue pull requests if I'm slacking off 😁
+I'll try to keep the templates up-to-date, feel free to issue pull requests if I'm slacking off 😁 Support for color themes and dark mode is yet to be implemented, please refer to the open issues.
+Thanks!

 ## License